guy-car/week6-smuggler/README.md

 ### Root `.env` File (Shared)
 Create a `.env` file in the root directory with all environment variables:
+Create a symbolic link `.env` file in /frontend (Expo Go needs that)

 ```bash
 # Mobile Development Configuration